wethod/learning-center-source/content/budget/index.md

 ## Budget approval

-A user is able to approve a budget of a project if one one of the following conditions is true:
+A user is able to approve a budget of a project if one of the following conditions is true:

 *	The user is the project account and its role has a flag on "approve" inside the budget section of the permissions settings.
 *	he user is the project manager and its role has a flag on "approve" inside the budget section of the permissions settings.